GSA/challenges-and-prizes/_challenges/1036-match-pilot-competition.md

 <div style="padding-left: 30px;"><!-- [if !supportLists]--><span lang="EN">d)&nbsp;</span><span lang="EN">Evidence that the Makerspace has the necessary experience, resources and curriculum to impart the needed soft skills and teach trainees how to be successful in the workplace (25%).</span></div>
 <div><hr align="left" size="1" width="33%" />
 <div id="ftn1">
-<p><span lang="EN"><sup>1</sup>&ldquo;An Opportunity Zone is an economically distressed community where new investments, under certain conditions, may be eligible for preferential tax treatment.They are designed to spur economic development by providing tax benefits to investors.Localities qualify as Opportunity Zones if they have been nominated for that designation by a state and that nomination has been certified by the Secretary of the U.S. Treasury via his designated authority to the Internal Revenue Service.&rdquo; Available at https://www.irs.gov/newsroom/opportunity-zones-frequently-asked-questions.</span></p>
+<p><span lang="EN"><sup>1</sup>&ldquo;An Opportunity Zone is an economically distressed community where new investments, under certain conditions, may be eligible for preferential tax treatment.They are designed to spur economic development by providing tax benefits to investors.Localities qualify as Opportunity Zones if they have been nominated for that designation by a state and that nomination has been certified by the Secretary of the U.S. Treasury via his designated authority to the Internal Revenue Service.&rdquo; Available at <a href="https://www.irs.gov/newsroom/opportunity-zones-frequently-asked-questions" target="_blank" rel="noopener">https://www.irs.gov/newsroom/opportunity-zones-frequently-asked-questions.</a></span></p>
 </div>
 </div>